ya55en/py-linux-traffic-control/README.rst

  # This is the facade where you get interface objects from:
  from pyltc.core.facade import TrafficControl

+ # We will replace the default target builder with one that only prints commands on stdout:
+ from pyltc.core.tfactory import printing_target_factory

  # Required: initializes the state of the framework:
  TrafficControl.init()

- # Get an object that represents the network interface 'eth0':
+ # We get an object that represents the local network interface ('lo')
+ # (for real use you'll want something like 'eth0'):
- iface = TrafficControl.get_interface('eth0')
+ iface = TrafficControl.get_interface('lo', target_factory=printing_target_factory)

  # The ITarget.clear() method builds a command that removes any previously attached
- # qdiscs to the egress root hook of the Linux kernel:
+ # qdiscs to the egress root hook of the Linux kernel.
  iface.egress.clear()

  # We now attach a qdisc which is going to be the root qdisc for the egress chain:
  rootqd = iface.egress.set_root_qdisc('htb')

- # We create a qdisc class attached to the root qdisc. kw arguments are passed directly
+ # We create a qdisc class attached to the root qdisc. kw arguments are passed
- # to the qdisc in the form 'key1 value1 key2 value2 ...'.
-It is up to you to provide
+ # direvtly to the qdisc in the form 'key1 value1 key2 value2'.
- # correct arguments (if not, then tc will return the error the kernel is going to report).
  qdclass = iface.egress.add_class('htb', rootqd, rate='384kbit')

  # We create a u32 filter with condition "ip protocol 17 0xff" attached to the root qdisc
- # and directing matching packets to the qdisc class we just created above:
+ # and directing mathching packets to the qdisc class we just created above:
  filter = iface.egress.add_filter('u32', rootqd, cond="ip protocol 17 0xff", flownode=qdclass)

- # Marshaling the commands accumulated.
-In the standard case, this means an attempt
- # to configure the kernel using the ``tc`` binary is done.
-There are other options
- # (like saving the commands to a file).
+ # Marshalling the commands built for our case will simply dump them on stdout, as the
+ # factory define above -- ``tc_file_target_factory`` -- does only that.
  iface.egress.marshal()

+ # Use pyltc.core.tfactory.default_target_factory to configure the framework to use
+ # TcCommandTarget, which will during ``marshal()`` actually execute those commands.
+ # Note that you need root privileges to configure the kernel.

 A more complex example that illustrates download (ingress) control: